-The methodology relies on four main steps: analysis of the personas on the macro level with all the workshop participants; division of the participants into smaller groups to further investigate the key thoughts, observations, emotions and actions of the personas on the micro level; presentation of the results by each group; finally a brainstorm session around the number of major challenges and issues and a vote for the top challenge that can be used potentially in the further workshops.
+The methodology relies on four main steps: analysis of the personas on the macro level with all the workshop participants; division of the participants into smaller groups to further investigate the key thoughts, observations, emotions and actions of the personas on the micro-level; presentation of the results by each group; finally a brainstorm session around the number of major challenges and issues and a vote for the top challenge that can be used potentially in the further workshops.

 This methodology is very efficient when your end goal is to better define the persona(s) and understand the origin of their problems and challenges.
 It will also facilitate the identification of the follow-up steps that can be used in the next workshop methodology: ideation.

 Now let’s look at the second methodology presented in this article: ideation.
-Its objective of is to select the most promising and out-of-the-box ideas from an initial ideation brainstorm session.
+Its objective is to select the most promising and out-of-the-box ideas from an initial ideation brainstorm session.
 The main criteria to consider are the idea’s originality and its ease of implementation.

 This exercise will include actions that encourage the participants to ideate, describe, evaluate and discuss the selected ideas using the Business Model Canvas.
-We can therefore divide the activity in three parts: idea selection, development and presentation.
+We can, therefore, divide the activity in three parts: idea selection, development, and presentation.

 Let’s look at the first activity: idea selection.
 First, you should briefly present how does the workshop model work and distribute a pack of 20 ideas written on post-its per group.
-After this part is done, let the groups jump into the micro level analysis.
+After this part is done, let the groups jump into the micro-level analysis.
 Their job is to classify their ideas using the COCD axes: red means “discard”, blue means “to work on”, and yellow means “keep for later”.
 Let the participants keep the blue ideas for now and select only the most promising ones.

 Finally, bring the groups back to the macro level: each group presents their blue ideas and the top idea is selected.
 You should then hold a brief discussion on the selection of the top idea by the group.
 You will need to decide to either keep the top five ideas of the five groups or to vote for the best out of the five ideas.

-The idea selection part is great if your planned outcomes are for the participants to be able to select ideas by ranking, prioritising, assessing feasibility and authenticity.
+The idea selection part is great if your planned outcomes are for the participants to be able to select ideas by ranking, prioritizing, assessing feasibility and authenticity.
 As they will be designing five business models, you’ll be able to have a concrete list of action and solution points that can be implemented in the potential business.

 Let us now look at the steps of the second part of this workshop methodology: idea development.
 The main focuses are to ideate, describe, evaluate and discuss an idea using the Business Model Canvas, as seen in the image below.